k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 RUN flutter update-packages
 ```
 As you can see, there is nothing unusual here, we download FLutter and configure it so that we can create web projects.
-It is also necessary to configure the extension.
+It is also necessary to configure the VS Code extension.
 It is located in the file `.devcontainer/devcontainer`:
 ```json
 {
 	"name": "Flutter",